jucian0/posts/builder-pattern.md

 # Use Case

-In your use case, we will need to create a simple app with a small form, I'm going to use React, fell free to use your favorite framework.
+In your use case, we will need to create a simple app with a small form, I'm going to use React, feel free to use your favorite framework.

-The first step is to create a app, we can do that using CRA, with the following command:
+The first step is to create an app, we can do that using CRA, with the following command:

 ```bash
 npx create-react-app validation-app